 By Jamie Trisler

-King Solomon and his wife knew how to parent their son to have virtuous character.
+King Solomon and his wife knew how to parent their son to have a virtuous character.
 For Solomon said this:

 Hear, my son, your father’s instruction,